The Wild (Wilder Than Her) (2023) review – A middling thriller in the woods

 Acting is a problem, too.
 Mani lacks believability in her line delivery.
 Even when the situation calls for it, she is pretty flat.
 Her performance ranges from very monotone to shouting with little in between.
 Foster manages some moments of emotion that stand out as feeling fairly organic.
 Even if those moments come against a backdrop of stupid story telling and needless escalation.

-Easton is pretty damn annoying.
-She chews the scenery every single time she is on screen.
+Easton is pretty damn annoying; she chews the scenery every single time she is on screen.
 As the movie goes on, it just gets worse.
 I am assuming this is her first lead role and she wanted to make it count.
 I’m just not a fan of volume over nuance acting.

 On the plus side, this isn’t a bad looking movie.
 There are some decent shots and the location is okay.
 When we are afforded a chance to take in the scenery, it’s easy to appreciate some of Kozak’s obvious film making talent.
 With that being said, I do think some viewers will enjoy the generic thriller-lite trappings.
 I find thriller fans to be fairly undemanding and it could be argued that the film does enough to stay interesting.
 Even considering the fact that it is extremely predictable.